AdobeDocs/audience-manager-learn.en/help/web-implementation/ssf/migrating-your-site-implementation-from-client-side-dil-to-server-side-forwarding.md

 ### Server-side forwarding implementation {#server-side-forwarding-implementation}

-As shown in the image above, a hit comes from the Web page to Adobe Analytics. [!DNL Analytics] then forwards that data to AAM in real time, and visitors are evaluated into AAM [!UICONTROL traits] and [!UICONTROL segments], just as if the hit had come directly from the page.
+As shown in the image above, a hit comes from the Web page to Adobe Analytics. [!DNL Analytics] then forwards that data to AAM in real time, and visitors are evaluated into AAM traits and [!UICONTROL segments], just as if the hit had come directly from the page.

 [!UICONTROL Segments] are returned on the same real-time hit back to [!DNL Analytics], which forwards the response on to the Web page for personalization, and so on.